remipassmoilesel/docker-jsxc-openfire-etherpad/README.md

-# Docker image for JSXC / Etherpad / Openfire
+# Docker image with JSXC / Openfire / Etherpad

 Small Docker file to test:
 * The XMPP client JSXC